SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /Grade calculator.md

  7: Repeat steps 3-6 for Quiz, Project, Assignment, and Final results

- 8: Calculate Total as the sum of Test, Quiz, Project, Assignment, and Final
+ 8: Calculate Total = Test + Quiz + Project + Assignment + Final

- 9: Check the conditions for different Total ranges
+ 9: Check

- 10: If Total is greater than or equal to 90, print "A+"
+  If Total is greater than or equal to 90, print "A+"

- 11: If Total is greater than or equal to 80, print "A"
+  If Total is greater than or equal to 80, print "A"

- 12: If Total is greater than or equal to 75, print "B+"
+  If Total is greater than or equal to 75, print "B+"

- 13: If Total is greater than or equal to 60, print "B"
+  If Total is greater than or equal to 60, print "B"

- 14: If Total is greater than or equal to 55, print "C+"
+  If Total is greater than or equal to 55, print "C+"

- 15: If Total is greater than or equal to 45, print "C"
+  If Total is greater than or equal to 45, print "C"

- 16: If Total is greater than or equal to 30, print "D"
+  If Total is greater than or equal to 30, print "D"

- 17: If Total is less than 30, print "F"
+  If Total is less than 30, print "F"

- 18: Print Total
+ 10: Print Total

- 19: End
+ 11: End